 doi: 10.1787/a82f3459-en (Accessed on 04 September 2020)

-Still, excepting the most recent years, the overall life expectancy trends outlined above don’t seem that bad.
-After all, life expectancy did increase steadily until 2015.
-Surely this is a welcome trend.
-But again, the devil is in the details.
-It turns out that much of the increases in life expectancy are due to improved strategies for responding to disease, especially in emergencies.
-Improved responses to heart disease in particular (e.g., improved rapid response) has resulted in fewer years lost prematurely.[8]
+It turns out that much of the increases in life expectancy are due to improved strategies for responding to disease, especially emergencies.
+Improved rapid response to heart disease in particular has resulted in fewer years lost prematurely.[8]

-Advances in how the medical system responds, especially to acute illness and emergency, are surely a good thing, and they deserve recognition, but let’s be clear—they do not prove that overall health has improved.
-What these trends suggest is that the disease response system has indeed responded to diseases, and has over time improved its methods of doing so.
+Advances in how the medical system responds, especially to acute illness and emergency, obviously deserve recognition, but let’s be clear—they do not prove that our overall health has improved.
+These trends suggest that the disease-response system has improved its methods of responding to disease.

-A better indicator of healthfulness, or unhealthfulness, are trends in the incidence (number of new cases) of our greatest killers.
-This tells us whether we are doing a good job of preventing disease in the first place.
+Perhaps a better indicator of health, or a lack of health, is trends in the incidence (number of new cases) of our greatest killers.
+These tell us whether we are doing well to prevent disease in the first place.

 Looking at those incidences,[9] we see somewhat of a mixed bag:

-This final example, cancer, is an effective illustration of the point about living with disease (i.e., responding to disease after it has developed) but not preventing or treating disease.
-The result of this combination is that there is a greater proportion of cancer patients living in our society today.
+This final example, cancer, illustrates the point about living with disease (i.e., responding to disease after it has developed) without preventing or treating disease.
+The result of this combination is that there is a more substantial proportion of cancer patients living in our society today.
+While this is obviously preferable to the alternative of cancer patients dying at a higher rate, it gives you an idea of how healthcare spending has increased to such an unsustainable extent.

-This commentary should not be taken only as a criticism of disease response.
-There’s no doubt that improved disease response is a worthy goal.
-In emergency cases, as with heart attacks, improved disease response should absolutely be a priority.
-But when it comes to diseases that can also be prevented and treated, the lack of prevention and treatment begins to stand out.
+Undoubtedly, improved disease response is a worthy goal.
+In emergency cases, improved disease response is often the difference between life and death.
+We should never deprioritize that response.
+But when it comes to diseases that can also be prevented and treated, the relative ineffectiveness of our prevention and treatment does begin to stand out.

-This article is part of a new series on The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting It Wrong, and How to Start Getting It Right by T. Colin Campbell, PhD, (with Nelson Disla) released December 2020.
-We will preview selected topics and themes central to the book, as well as taking a deeper dive into subjects that did not make it into the book.
+This article is part of a series on The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting It Wrong, and How to Start Getting It Right, the latest book by T. Colin Campbell, PhD (with Nelson Disla).
+Learn more about the book here.

 Read more articles in the “Future of Nutrition” series from Dr. T. Colin Campbell and Nelson Disla: